 Now that we have talked about Balinese and Ragdoll cats separately, it’s time to talk about the differences between the two breeds.
 The differences between these breeds can be summed up in two points: size and dependence on humans.

 Balinese cats are often smaller than Ragdoll cats.
 If you compare a female Balinese to a male Ragdoll, Balinese cats are half the size of the average Ragdoll.

 Dependence on Humans

 Even though both breeds are known for loving humans, they don’t have the same dependence levels.
 Balinese cats love to be around people and to have fun, but they are perfectly content on their own as well.
-As long as they are provided enough toys to keep entertained, they can spend the whole day by themselves.
+As long as they are provided with enough toys to keep them entertained, they can spend the whole day by themselves.

 In comparison, Ragdolls are incredibly dependent on humans.
 Since their entire creation was based on affection towards humans, it’s no shock that Ragdolls love to be around people at all times during the day.
 If Ragdolls are not around humans often, they get depressed.

 Which Breed Is Right for You?

 The breed that is right for you depends on the amount of space in your home and how often you will be there.
 If you have a small home, a Balinese will be more suited for you because it has a slender frame.
 In comparison, Ragdolls need a bit more space.